f5devcentral/f5-agility-labs-containers/docs/class5/module2/lab2.rst

      [root@ose-mstr01 ocp]# oc create -f pool-only.yaml
      configmap "k8s.poolonly" created

-Using the client connect the virtual server 10.10.201.220.
+Connect to the virtual server at http://10.10.201.220.
 Does the connection work?
 If not, try the following troubleshooting options

-1) The client has wireshark installed.
-Capture the http request to see if the connection is established with the bigip
+1) Capture the http request to see if the connection is established with the bigip
 2) Follow the following networking troubleshooting Tasks

 Network troubleshooting